 6. Waivers.
-The Guarantor hereby waives (a) notice of acceptance of this Guaranty; (b) presentment, demand, notice of dishonor, protest, notice of any sale of collateral security and all other notices whatsoever, except as expressly hereinabove set forth; and (c) any right to require that any action or proceeding be brought against or any other person, or except as expressly hereinabove set forth, to require that the Beneficiary seek enforcement of any performance against or any other person, prior to any action against the Guarantor under the terms hereof.
+The Guarantor hereby waives (a) notice of acceptance of this Guaranty; (b) presentment, demand, notice of dishonor, protest, notice of any sale of collateral security and all other notices whatsoever, except as expressly hereinabove set forth; and (c) any right to require that any action or proceeding be brought against ECT the Obligor or any other person, or except as expressly hereinabove set forth, to require that the Beneficiary seek enforcement of any performance against ECT the Obligor or any other person, prior to any action against the Guarantor under the terms hereof.

-7. No Waiver Cumulative Rights. failure on the part of the Beneficiary to exercise, and no delay in exercising, any right, remedy or power hereunder shall operate as a waiver thereof, nor shall any single or partial exercise by the Beneficiary of any right, remedy or power hereunder preclude any other or future exercise of any right, remedy or power.
+7. No Waiver Cumulative Rights.
+No Except for the applicable statute of limitations, no failure on the part of the Beneficiary to exercise, and no delay in exercising, any right, remedy or power hereunder shall operate as a waiver thereof, nor shall any single or partial exercise by the Beneficiary of any right, remedy or power hereunder preclude any other or future exercise of any right, remedy or power.
 Each and every right, remedy and power hereby granted to the Beneficiary or allowed it by law or other agreement shall be cumulative and not exclusive of any other, and may be exercised by the Beneficiary from time to time.

 8. Consents and Renewals.
-The Guarantor agrees that the Beneficiary may at any time and from time to time, either before or after the maturity thereof, without notice to or further consent of the Guarantor, extend the time of payment of exchange or surrender any collateral for, or renew any of the Obligations, and may also make any agreement with for the extension, renewal, payment, acceleration, compromise, discharge or release thereof, in whole or in part, or for any modification of the terms thereof or of any agreement between the Beneficiary and , without in any way impairing or affecting this Guaranty.
+The Guarantor agrees that the Beneficiary may at any time and from time to time, either before or after the maturity thereof, without notice to or further consent of the Guarantor, extend the time of payment of exchange or surrender any collateral for, or renew any of the Obligations, and may also make any agreement with ECT the Obligor for the extension, renewal, payment, acceleration, compromise, discharge or release thereof, in whole or in part, or for any modification of the terms thereof or of any agreement between the Beneficiary and ECT the Obligor, without in any way impairing or affecting this Guaranty.
 The Guarantor agrees that the Beneficiary may resort to the Guarantor for payment of any of the Obligations, whether or not the Beneficiary shall have resorted to any collateral security, or shall have proceeded against any other obligor principally or secondarily obligated with respect to any of the Obligations.

 9. Expenses.
-The Guarantor agrees to pay on demand all reasonable outofpocket expenses (including the reasonable fees and expenses of the Beneficiary=s counsel) in any way relating to the enforcement or protection of the rights of the Beneficiary hereunder, provided that the Guarantor shall not be liable for any expenses of the Beneficiary if no payment under this Guaranty is due.
+The Guarantor agrees to pay on demand all reasonable out-of-pocket expenses (including the reasonable fees and expenses of the Beneficiary=s counsel) in any way relating to the enforcement or protection of the rights of the Beneficiary hereunder, provided that the Guarantor shall not be liable for any expenses of the Beneficiary if no payment under this Guaranty is due.

 10. Subrogation.
 The Guarantor will not exercise any rights which it may acquire by way of subrogation until all the Obligations to the Beneficiary shall have been indefeasibly paid in full in cash.
-Subject to the foregoing, upon payment of all the Obligations, the Guarantor shall be subrogated to the rights of the Beneficiary against , and the Beneficiary agrees to take at the Guarantor=s expense such steps as the Guarantor may reasonably request to implement such subrogation.
+Subject to the foregoing, upon payment of all the Obligations, the Guarantor shall be subrogated to the rights of the Beneficiary against ECT the Obligor, and the Beneficiary agrees to take at the Guarantor=s expense such steps as the Guarantor may reasonably request to implement such subrogation.